Paul-M-K/CEA-Dataset-Documentation/README.md

-# CEA-Dataset-Documentation

-This is the documention that I created while at the CEA.
-Note: This is not publishable work, this is the work I did over the my Co-op semesters at UBC.
+# New Evaluation Neutrino Fluxes at Reactor

+### Disclaimer this work is not publishable.
+This document is the result of my cooperative work experiance ###

+This documention was created to pass on knowleadge to the collaberation at CEA-France.
+As well as, provide my univeristy documention of the work I had done.

 Below are some highlights the the Data Analysis I preformed.
 ![image](https://user-images.githubusercontent.com/20325116/206877149-541c8983-5562-43cd-af19-194b9677f197.png)